top of page

 FPF - First PreFormative

 Fomative (FCF) and defintive basic (DCB) plumages are indistinguishable due to the complete nature of the preformative molt (FPF).
-Because we can't distinguish FCF and DCB individuals, we can use the "a" code, for "after a given plumage".
-In this case, we would classify the age as after the juvenile plumage (FAJ).
+Because we can't distinguish FCF and DCB individuals, we can use the "M" code, for "minimum".
+In this case, we would classify the age as at a minimum, this individual is a first cycle formative bird (M-FCF).

 DPB - Definitive PreBasic